-Laura Shores is a trial lawyer with more than 25 years of experience in complex civil and criminal litigation, including in particular the representation of companies and individuals in antitrust matters.
+Laura Shores is an antitrust trial lawyer with more than 30 years of experience representing clients in civil and criminal antitrust matters.

-Ms. Shores has tried antitrust claims brought by federal regulators and civil plaintiffs.
-She has represented clients in a variety of industries, with particular focus on defending companies in the life sciences industry.
-In a landmark case brought by the Federal Trade Commission against Schering-Plough Corporation challenging its settlement of patent litigation with manufacturers of generic drugs, Ms. Shores prevailed after a two-month administrative hearing.
+Ms. Shores has litigated and tried a number of significant antitrust actions in cases brought by federal agencies and civil plaintiffs.
+While Ms. Shores has represented clients in a variety of industries, she has particularly deep experience in defending clients in antitrust class actions in the life sciences sector.
+In a landmark case brought by the Federal Trade Commission against Schering-Plough Corporation challenging its settlement of patent litigation with manufacturers of generic drugs, Ms. Shores prevailed after a two-month administrative hearing before the FTC in the first case challenging a settlement of patent litigation between brand and generic pharmaceutical cases.

 Ms. Shores has also defended clients in other complex civil litigation matters in federal and state courts, as well as in arbitration proceedings.

 Ms. Shores' practice also focuses on white-collar defense and internal investigations.
 She has represented corporations and individuals in government investigations and prosecutions across a broad range of substantive areas, including antitrust, the Foreign Corrupt Practices Act, money laundering, securities fraud, and procurement fraud.
 She has also represented individuals in Independent Counsel and Congressional investigations.